AllThingsSmitty/css-protips/README.md

 Use the `:not()` pseudo-class so no comma is added to the last item.

 **Note:** This tip may not be ideal for accessibility, specifically screen readers.
+And copy/paste from the browser doesn't work with CSS-generated content.
 Proceed with caution.

 ### Select Items Using Negative `nth-child`